estebanz01/csjparser/README.md

 ## Usage

-Simply require the csjparser and use the parser class:
+Simply require the csjparser and use the Parser or ValueChecker class as follows:

 ```ruby
 require 'csjparser'